 At the third stage of LFA, the federal government makes payments to the states to further reduce the differences in per-capita tax revenues.
 These "supplementary transfers" are general-purpose grants which are computed on the basis of special financial needs and the per capita VAT revenue of the financially weak states.
-The 1995 reform greatly increased the role of these payments in order to provide the East German states with sufficient fiscal resources.
-Furthermore, it introduced a number of new supplementary grants targeting smaller West German states, all East German states, as well as the West German states Bremen and Saarland, which were facing difficulties with the transition from the old equalization system.
-17 The discretionary nature of these new vertical grants has reduced the transparency that previously characterized German fiscal equalization (Guihéry, 2001).
+Before 1995, the total volume of these grants was capped at two percent of total VAT revenues.
+The 1995 reform lifted this cap and greatly increased the role of these payments in order to provide the East German states with sufficient fiscal resources (Dickertmann and Gelbhaar, 1996; Pitlik and Schmid, 2000; Selmer, 1994).
+Furthermore, it introduced a number of new supplementary grants targeting smaller West